jsandham/PhysicsEngine/README.md

 <ins>**2.
 Configuring and building:**</ins>

-1. Edit the [shell.bat](https://github.com/jsandham/PhysicsEngine/blob/master/shell.bat) file found at the root of the repository to point to whereever your vcvarsall.bat script is located.
+1. Edit the [shell.bat](https://github.com/jsandham/PhysicsEngine/blob/master/shell.bat) file found at the root of the repository to point to wherever your vcvarsall.bat script is located.
 Typically this is located in something like C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\ but this will vary on your visual studio installation.
 2. Run the [build_all_debug.bat](https://github.com/jsandham/PhysicsEngine/blob/master/build_all_debug.bat) for a debug build or [build_all_release.bat](https://github.com/jsandham/PhysicsEngine/blob/master/build_all_release.bat) for a release build.
 These bat scipts will build all dependencies, the engine and the editor.
 3. You can now run the [editor](https://github.com/jsandham/PhysicsEngine/tree/master/editor/bin/debug) executable.
 4. Thats it.